-D. In undertaking this review, either the Dean or his or her designee may request a response to the issues raised in the grievance from any individuals believed to have information the reviewer considers relevant, including faculty, staff and students.
+D. In undertaking this review, either the Dean or their designee may request a response to the issues raised in the grievance from any individuals believed to have information the reviewer considers relevant, including faculty, staff and students.

-E. The Dean (or his or her designee) will issue his or her decision in writing, and take steps to initiate such corrective action as is called for (if any).
+E. The Dean (or their designee) will issue their decision in writing, and take steps to initiate such corrective action as is called for (if any).
 Conduct meriting discipline will be brought to the attention of the appropriate disciplinary process.